OpenBEL/openbel-framework/README.rst

   The OpenBEL Eclipse p2 repository.
 It currently holds the stable and unstable repositories of the OpenBEL Workbench.

-`OpenBEL Workbench`_
+`BEL Editor`_
-  The OpenBEL Workbench enables the BEL language and the framework to be used in `Eclipse`_ - from the syntax and semantics of the BEL language to the compilation of BEL knowledge into knowledge assembly models.
+  The BEL Editor enables the BEL language and the framework to be used in `Eclipse`_ - from the syntax and semantics of the BEL language to the compilation of BEL knowledge into knowledge assembly models.

 .. _OpenBEL Discussion Group: https://groups.google.com/forum/#!forum/openbel-discuss